camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 When the process engine encounters a service task that's configured to be externally handled, it creates an external task instance on which our handler will react.
 We use [Long Polling](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/#long-polling-to-fetch-and-lock-external-tasks) in the ExternalTaskClient to make the communication more efficient.

-To do so, you need to create a new JavaScript file, e.g. `worker.js`, that looks like the following:
+Next, you need to create a new JavaScript file, e.g. `worker.js`, that looks like the following:

 ```javascript
 const { Client, logger } = require('camunda-external-task-client-js');